Thursday, November 13, 2008

 3. Hotel (Interior) department.

 In the olden days the radio telegraph or "sparky" formed his own department but has now been replaced by electronic boxes.
+These days because of the multitude of electronics a position of AV/IT officer has emerged.

 As for how the crews work onboard and different working situations I will elaborate more on that in my next blog :)